Clumsynite/tailwind-landing-page/README.md

-# React Tailwind Starter Repository
+# Tailwind Landing Page Respository

 Welcome to the React Tailwind Starter Repository!
 This repository provides a solid foundation for developing React applications with the Tailwind CSS framework.
 It's designed to help you quickly set up a React project with a preconfigured development environment and the necessary dependencies.